Stille reaction: Natural product syntheses and other reactions

+The Stille reaction has been used in the synthesis of a variety of polymers.

 Variations

 In addition to performing the reaction in a variety of organic solvents, conditions have been devised which allow for a broad range of Stille couplings in aqueous solvent.

 In the presence of Cu(I) salts, palladium-on-carbon has been shown to be an effective catalyst.